oliverlibaw/squirrel-detection-pi/user_guides/001_hailo_world.md

 ---

-### Summary
+## Summary

 In this guide, we’ll walk you through the steps to run inference on a Hailo device using DeGirum PySDK.
 Here’s what we’ll cover:

-- **Loading a Model with DeGirum PySDK**: Learn how to use the `load_model` function to configure and load a precompiled model in PySDK.
+- [Loading a Model with DeGirum PySDK](#loading-a-model-with-degirum-pysdk): Learn how to use the `load_model` function to configure and load a precompiled model in PySDK.
-- **Understanding the Model JSON File**: Explore how the model JSON file defines key configurations for pre-processing, model parameters, and post-processing.
+- [Understanding the Model JSON File](#understanding-the-model-json-file): Explore how the model JSON file defines key configurations for pre-processing, model parameters, and post-processing.
-- **Preparing the Model Zoo**: Organize the model files (`.json`, `.hef`, and labels file) for seamless use with PySDK.
+- [Preparing the Model Zoo](#preparing-the-model-zoo): Organize the model files (`.json`, `.hef`, and labels file) for seamless use with PySDK.
-- **Running Inference**: Write Python code to load the model, preprocess the input, run inference, and process the output manually.
+- [Running Inference](#running-inference): Write Python code to load the model, preprocess the input, run inference, and process the output manually.
-- **Leveraging Built-in PySDK Features**: Replace manual pipelines with PySDK’s built-in pre-processing and post-processing features, simplifying your workflow.
+- [Leveraging Built-in PySDK Features](#leveraging-built-in-pysdk-features): Replace manual pipelines with PySDK’s built-in pre-processing and post-processing features, simplifying your workflow.

 By the end of this guide, you’ll have a comprehensive understanding of how to configure, load, and run both manual and optimized pipelines using PySDK.